krrpatel/proofspace/README.md

-# Soulbound Token Proof-of-Claim System
+# Soulbound Token Proof-of-Claim System By ProofSpace

 A decentralized Proof-of-Claim system built with Soulbound Tokens (SBTs) on Ethereum Sepolia testnet.
 This system allows users to mint non-transferable NFTs that represent verifiable achievements, credentials, or claims.